 Learning methods and activities

 Lectures, compulsory laboratory exercises and compulsory calculation exercises.
-2/3 of the calculation exercises and all of the laboratory exercises must be fulfilled.

 Further on evaluation

 The final grade is based on portfolio assessment.
 The portfolio includes written exam and projects.
 The evaluation of the different parts is given in %-points, while the entire portfolio is given a letter grade.
 For a re-take of an examination, all assessments in the portfolio must be re-taken.